 These are the giants that are leading open software source for blogging throughout the globe.

-But with which one to go ahead and whom to leave behind?
+But with which one to go ahead with whom to leave behind?

 Let’s get the hang of the services first.